 You work hard for your super.
-Doing the 5-minute workout every couple of years can help you achieve the financial future you deserve!
+Doing a regular 5-minute super workout can help you achieve the financial future you deserve!

 Think of it like a personal goal – sometimes the start and end points are clear so planning’s pretty easy.
 You need to save $40 per week to afford that holiday, or you need to lose 5 kilograms to fit into that suit or dress.

 With superannuation, however, it can sometimes seem more overwhelming.
 With super in accounts that you can’t access until you’re around 60, it can be hard to know how much you’re going to need in 10, 20 or 30 years.
 Understanding what your current status is and setting the most appropriate goals for your future are often areas that aren’t as clear as they should be.

 That’s where the 5-minute workout for your super can help – it’s a way for you to get your financial future in shape and on track for the future you deserve!